tony-reddington/greengardens/README.md

 | USE_AWS               | TRUE         |
 | DATABASE_URL          | [Your Value] |

-4. You must now migrate your local database to the cloud database using makemigrations followed by migrate as per below
+4. You must now migrate your local database to the cloud database using make migrations followed by migrate as per below
 ```bash
 pythone manage.py makemigrations
 ```